 HONG: And then, B, I love that your pettiness drove you to learn how to fly an airplane.
 Girl, you're, like, #Goals.

 EDWARDS: Thank you.

-SAGAL: I don't know if your adventures have ever called upon survival skills, but we were just talking about that on the show.
+SAGAL: I don't know if your adventures have ever called upon survival skills.
 Do you have any survival skills?

-EDWARDS: No, no polar bears.
-I've definitely had an encounter or two with some wild animals, including moose, wolves, bear from really, really afar - but more so just being out in nature.
-I do have my Wilderness First Aid certification.
+EDWARDS: I do have my Wilderness First Aid certification.
 I'm going to go get my avalanche training in October back in Colorado.
 I'm always ready for the apocalypse.